 When I visited: July 23rd, 2014

-More recently for my birthday present I was given a book called “My last Supper: The next course” where Chef Lee mentioned that Hong Kong style wonton noodles is what he would like his last meal to be.
+More recently for my birthday present, I was given a book called “My last Supper: The next course” where Chef Lee mentioned that Hong Kong style wonton noodles are what he would like his last meal to be.
 My last meal would probably be dim sum!

 At the event, talkative Chef Lee was charming and friendly and was genuinely interested in getting to know more about us and social media, which I can imagine is a new beast to him.
 Chef Lee mentioned that my blog name would make a great restaurant name…and to think about it, I couldn’t agree more.